COVID-19 protocols and practices

 - Face Shields?
 Gloves?
 We’ve heard that some people think wearing a face shield and gloves provides more protection.
 Why don’t you require them?
 We believe that wearing gloves provides a false sense of security, and we know that hand sanitizing is more effective and safe.
 Face shields may be used by staff and students who want an extra layer of protection on top of (not instead of) their face mask, but we do not think they need to be required given the other protocols we are following.

 - Metrics for closing school.
 How will you decide whether to close school?
 We are keeping an eye on the various statistics, including local positivity rates, case counts, 7-day averages, and more.
 We are also looking at other things.
 At this time, we do not have a single metric that we are able to point to that will indicate that we will go remote only.
-If elective surgeries are curtailed or cancelled again, we won’t be open.
-If Governor Pritzker puts Illinois back into Phase 3 or lower, we won’t be open.
-In the meantime, we feel confident that our plans allow for a safe opening.
+In the meantime, we feel confident that our plans allow for a safe school year.